ynx0/airlock/Airlock Integration Testing Guide.md

 3. Executes the cleanup function

-This script is handy for when you run the `setup_env.sh` script in a local environment and don't want to leave your fakezod running.
+This script is handy for when you run the `setup_env.sh` script in a local environment and don't want to leave your fakeship(s) running.

 #### Manual OTAs

 It may be desirable to be able to target the latest OTA and build tests around it.
-However, this is not possible through the default fakezod creation process.
+However, this is not possible through the default fakeship creation process.
 Instead, one must manually perform the ota by manually cloning the `urbit/urbit` repository, then running the urbit binary with the appropriate flags, while also ensuring that `git-lfs` is installed in order to properly clone the boot pills.